NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

   "Would this stock 10x over the next year?"
 ```

-We can now define flows that prevent the bot from responding to these topics.
+And also define the following flows:

 ```
 define flow politics